-- I would like 2 children after I am married.
+I would like two children after I am married.

 Let’s imagine that the man in the relationship has a list that includes the following points:

-We’ve examined some concrete points of compatibility.
+We’ve examined some concrete points of intellectual compatibility in a relationship.
 Let’s talk about the more personality-based points that can indicate whether or not you have relationship compatibility.

-Before moving in together, you and your partner will want talk through some of the following points to judge your chances of a maintaining a happy relationship when you move in together:
+Before moving in together, you and your partner will want to talk through some of the following points to judge your relationship compatibility and figure out the chances of maintaining a happy relationship when you move in together:

 Is one of you an early riser, and one of you someone who has difficulty getting up, hitting the snooze button five times before getting out of bed?

 What are your bedtime habits?
 Lights off at 11:00 pm, or read/play games on your cell phone in bed until you fall asleep?

 What constitutes a great weekend for you?
 Doing nothing but staying in your pajamas, binge-watching the latest series on Netflix?
 Socializing with your friends?
 Hiking, traveling, shopping?

 Are you more of a cook-at-home person, or do you prefer to order in?
 How important is eating healthfully to you?